Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Crystal and magnetic structures

 Despite exciting advances in theory and experiment, earlier studies on the magnetic properties of $\mathrm{RuO_{2}}$, which suggested an absence of intrinsic magnetism, underscore the need to reevaluate its magnetic character \cite{ref23,ref66,ref34,ref112,ref113,ref116,ref115,ref114}.
 More recent investigations have further raised concerns about sample quality and measurement sensitivity \cite{ref42,ref17,ref22,ref19,ref27,ref8,ref49}.
-A first-principles study reported that stoichiometric $\mathrm{RuO_{2}}$ exhibits a negligible intrinsic magnetic moment, with magnetism emerging only through hole doping induced by Ru vacancies \cite{ref42}.
-As shown in Fig. \ref{fig:Non-AM}a, the local magnetic moment at Ru sites is plotted as a function of $\mathrm{U_{{eff}}}$ (the effective Hubbard parameter) and electron count per unit cell (two formula units), where the color gradient represents the transition from nonmagnetic (dark) to magnetic (light) states.
-It reveals that undoped $\mathrm{RuO_{2}}$, with 56 electrons per unit cell, remains nonmagnetic.
-Magnetic ordering emerges only under Ru-deficient conditions.
-Such vacancy-induced, nonuniform magnetism lacks the symmetry protection required for altermagnetism behavior and therefore cannot explain the observed transport phenomena.
+A systematic DFT study reported that stoichiometric $\mathrm{RuO_{2}}$ exhibits a negligible intrinsic magnetic moment, and the magnetism can emerge through hole doping induced by Ru vacancies \cite{ref42}.
+Generally, DFT+U is used for calculating the electronic properties of $\mathrm{RuO_{2}}$, where U accounts for the strong correlation effect arising from Coulomb interaction in Ru 4d orbitals.
+The magnetism emerges in $\mathrm{RuO_{2}}$ when the parameter U greater than 1 eV is used, which is too large for the realistically experienced value.
+However, it is found that hole doping can effectively reduce the value of U needed for magnetism \cite{ref42}.
+Later, as the origin of magnetism in $\mathrm{RuO_{2}}$ was further explored, it was found that $\mathrm{RuO_{2}}$ is in proximity to a quantum phase transition.
+Parameters like hole doping and epitaxial strain can modulate the quasiparticle interactions near the Fermi surface, leading to magnetism in $\mathrm{RuO_{2}}$ \cite{WuCJ2025}.

 The intrinsic magnetic state of $\mathrm{RuO_{2}}$ has been further examined using highly sensitive experimental techniques such as muon spin rotation and relaxation ($\mu$SR) which directly probe local magnetic environment \cite{ref17,ref22}.
 In Ref.~\cite{ref17}, a $100\%$ spin-polarized $\mu^+$ beam was injected into the sample, and the $\mu^+$ spin was monitored by the time-dependent asymmetry $A(t)$ of the positron.
 The $\mu$SR time spectra were measured under zero-field conditions between $5$ and $400$ K and show a slow exponential decay without a sinusoidal component of Larmor precession signal, indicating the absence of a uniform internal magnetic field $B_{\text{loc}}$.
 Moreover, a weak longitudinal magnetic field of $1$ mT nearly suppresses this relaxation, confirming the quasistatic nature of $B_{\text{loc}}$ and excluding the presence of strong dynamic fields.
 Taken together, these findings indicate that $\mathrm{RuO_{2}}$ behaves as a nonmagnetic metal under stoichiometric conditions.